Made for Adult Ice Skaters

 "I'm going to fall and hurt myself."

 You will fall.
 Everyone falls.
-The question is how much it matters, and the answer is: less than you think.
 Most beginner falls happen at very low speeds and result in nothing more than a bruised ego and a wet backside.
-The ice is cold and hard, but you're not launching yourself into triple jumps on day one — you're learning to glide, and if you lose your balance, you're falling from standing height at walking speed.
+You're not launching yourself into triple jumps on day one — you're learning to glide, and if you lose your balance, you're falling from standing height at walking speed.

-That said, protective gear exists and there's zero shame in wearing it.
-Padded shorts (crash pads) protect your tailbone and hips.
+Protective gear exists and there's zero shame in wearing it.
+Padded shorts protect your tailbone and hips.
 Knee pads help with confidence.
 Wrist guards prevent the instinct to catch yourself with outstretched hands.
 A good instructor will teach you how to fall safely in your first lesson — bend your knees, get low, fall to the side, tuck your chin.
 It becomes instinct fast.

 "I'm not athletic."